Pakistan says its planned deportation of 1.7 million Afghan migrants will be ‘phased and orderly’

 The statement is likely meant to assuage international concerns and calm fears among Afghan refugees in Pakistan after Islamabad unexpectedly said Tuesday that all migrants — including the Afghans — without valid documentation will have to go back to their countries voluntarily before Oct.
 31 to avoid mass arrests and forced deportation.

-This sent a wave of panic among those living in this Islamic country without papers and drew widespread condemnation from rights groups.
+This sent a wave of panic among those living without papers in this Islamic country and drew widespread condemnation from rights groups.
 Activists say any forced deportation of Afghans will put them at a grave risk.

 Mumtaz Zahra Baloch, the spokesperson for Pakistan’s Ministry of Foreign Affairs, said Friday the new policy is not aimed at Afghans only.